lancegosu/SpotOn/README.md

 ## Purpose

-SpotOn seamlessly integrates the power of location-based information retrieval and advanced language understanding to redefine user interactions with places.
-By harnessing the Google Places API, the application enables place searches, while using OpenAI's GPT-3.5-turbo to intelligently answer user queries based on curated place reviews.
-The project aims to provide a dynamic and interactive platform where users can effortlessly explore places, ask questions, and receive AI-generated responses, enhancing the overall user experience in navigating and understanding their location.
-SpotOn stands at the intersection of geospatial intelligence and natural language processing, transforming how users engage with location-based information through an intuitive web interface.
+SpotOn serves as a comprehensive and intelligent solution for location-based information retrieval.
+By seamlessly integrating the Google Places API and OpenAI's GPT-3.5-turbo language model, SpotOn transforms the conventional place-search experience.
+The primary aim is to empower users to not only discover places of interest but also engage in dynamic and conversational interactions with the system.
+Through intuitive features like review-based Q&A and an interactive map display, SpotOn redefines how users explore and interact with location-centric data, fostering a more engaging and insightful user experience.

 ## Features